-The Coalition’s recently helped pass a Cedar Rapids ordinance to license and monitor illicit massage parlors.
+In 2019, the Coalition helped pass a Cedar Rapids ordinance to license and monitor illicit massage parlors.
 This and other efforts help keep illegal activity out of the massage therapy industry and reduce human trafficking.

 The Chains Interrupted school project serves the Grant Wood Area Education Agency.
 We train volunteers to reach out to vulnerable school-age children by visiting schools.
-Our Volunteers warn youth to about the lies, tricks, and deceit that traffickers use to lure them into sexual exploitation.
+Our Volunteers warn youth to about the manipulation and deceit that traffickers use to lure them into sexual exploitation.
 We also seek to reach parents and teachers with this important information.

 Request a speaker for your hospital or clinic.

 Online grooming has become the #1 way traffickers find and recruit their victims.
 The pandemic created a perfect storm to accelerate human trafficking, with everyone (children and predators alike) online now more than ever before.
 Children do not have the developmental capability to handle what WILL be thrown at them online, and parents/guardians often do not have the knowledge or tools for how to best protect them.

 If you are interested in hosting a presentation on this topic, please contact us at Info@ChainsInterrupted.com.